Ed Penniman

-Ed Penniman is an American painter and graphic designer best known for his oil and watercolor paintings of California's Central Coast.
-The American Institute of Graphic Arts selected his book design as one of the 50 best designed book covers of the year, and he has won numerous awards for his paintings and designs.
+Edward "Ed" George Penniman (born May 12, 1942) is an American graphic designer, and painter.
+He is known for his oil and watercolor paintings of California's Central Coast.
+The American Institute of Graphic Arts selected his 1974 book design as one of the 50 best designed book covers of the year, and he has won numerous awards for his paintings and designs.
 He was commissioned by Santa Cruz County to design the official county flag in 1983.

 His designs and artwork have been featured in magazines in the US, Europe, and Japan.
 Penniman authored You Are Up to You, a book documenting his near-death experience and recovery from Guillain–Barré syndrome, which left him a quadriplegic for three years.

 Early life and career

-Edward George Penniman was born (May 12, 1942) in Santa Cruz, California to parents Warren and Irene (née Costella) Penniman, Sr. His father, Warren Penniman, was the owner of Penniman Title in Santa Cruz.
+Edward George Penniman was born on May 12, 1942, in Santa Cruz, California, to parents Irene (née Costella) and Warren Penniman Sr. His father, Warren Penniman, was the owner of Penniman Title in Santa Cruz.
 He is of Italian and English descent.
-Penniman's grandmother, Leonora (née Naylor) Penniman (also a well-known artist), began teaching him watercolors when he was seven years old.
-His grandfather, TF Costella, was contracted to do the cement work for the Giant Dipper in Santa Cruz in 1924.
+Penniman's grandmother, Leonora (née Naylor) Penniman was a well-known artist, began teaching him watercolors when he was seven years old.
+His grandfather, T.F.
+Costella, was contracted to do the cement work for the Giant Dipper in Santa Cruz in 1924.

-Penniman graduated from Chouinard Art Institute with a Bachelor of Fine Arts degree.
-In 1965, he was an art director at Ogilvy Advertising Agency (formerly Carson-Roberts) art directing print and TV advertising for companies including Baskin-Robbins, Singer, and Mattel.
+Penniman graduated with a Bachelor of Fine Arts degree from Chouinard Art Institute in Los Angeles.